NexPlayer/Android-SDK/advanced.md

 NexABRController will call the methods provided in this interface automatically during playback to notify the application when various ABRControl events have occurred.

-In most cases, the handling of these events is optional; NexPlayer™ will continue to play content back normally without the application doing anything special in response to the events received.
+In most cases, the handling of these events is optional; NexPlayer will continue to play content back normally without the application doing anything special in response to the events received.